OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Question 4

 A product release team is completing the final steps of an organizational compliance process.
 The team needs to attach the third-party open source Software Bills of Materials (SBOMs) provided by external suppliers directly to the finalized corporate software package.
-At which specific stage of the end-to-end compliance process must this bundling action occur?
+At which specific stage of the end-to-end compliance process should this bundling action occur?

 A. The final validation stage, where automated tools scan the internal repository to catch any last-minute license conflicts.